sarah-antillia/Tensorflow-EfficientDet-Finetuing-Model/projects/medical_diagnosis/Brain-Tumor/README.md

 Tumor genomic clusters and patient data is provided in data.csv file.
 </p>
 <br>
 <h2>2.
-Download Datataset</h2>
+Download Dataset</h2>
-If you would like to train and evalute BrainTumor EfficientDet Model by yourself, please download <b>TFRecord</b> dataset <b>BrainTumor</b> train and valid dataset from the following Google drive.<br>
+If you would like to train and evaluate BrainTumor EfficientDet Model by yourself, please download <b>TFRecord</b> dataset <b>BrainTumor</b> train and valid dataset from the following Google drive.<br>